IdanHaf/ChasingTheSun/README.md

 To install:
 - clone project.
 - npm install (if not working can see in errors - npm install ...  --peep somthing...)

+# Run
+To run the application:
+- cd frontend
 - npm start

 # React-Tailwind
 a template repository for React+Tailwind